Anal and rectal bleeding refers to blood from the anus, the rectum or is on the inside or outside of the feces.

-Blood can originate internally, from the stomach and intestines (colon, rectum, anal canal) or externally, from the anus.
+Blood can originate internally, from the stomach and intestines (colon, rectum, anal canal) or externally, from the anus or the anal glands.

 The anal glands are located at the 5 and 7 o’clock position on the cat’s anus.
 They contain a thick, foul-smelling substance which is released from the glands when the cat defecates.
 From time to time, the substance within the glands can become thick, causing impaction and inflammation.
 Eventually, the glands will abscess and possibly rupture.

-Symptoms include pain when defecating and the presence of blood in the feces or around the anus.
+Symptoms include pain when defecating and the presence of blood in the feces or around the anus and an unpleasant smell.

 From time to time, your cat may experience difficulty emptying his bowels.
 When this occurs, the feces can become dry and hardened.
 If they are passed, small tears can occur in the rectum, resulting in bleeding.